 A combined plan enables you to tailor the lifetime mortgage products to meet your specific needs combining different features from the different products available into one combined plan.

 If you are considering a lifetime mortgage and want help and advice to understand whether it would be suitable for your circumstances and/or information on the different types of plans available contact our team on 0800 138 5856.

 At Key Solutions we understand that for many deciding to release equity from your home using a lifetime mortgage or other product can often be a difficult decision to make.
 There are a number of different options available depending on your circumstances each with their own pros and cons as well as wider implications for family members.

 To deliver our service we work with a leading provider in equity release.
-Although our service is completely fee free, there may be associated fees if you do decide to proceed using our third party and your adviser will explain any fees or costs in detail.
+There may be associated fees if you do decide to proceed using our third party and your adviser will explain any fees or costs in detail.

-All clients will receive a free, no obligation consultation service with one of their qualified advisers and consultations are usually completed in two stages and in person rather than over the telephone.
+All clients will receive a free, no obligation consultation service with one of their qualified advisers and consultations are usually completed in two stages.

 At your first appointment, which can take place at your home or at a location of your choice, the qualified adviser will take the time to get to know you.
 They will review your current financial circumstances so that they can make informed recommendations on a suitable way forward for your individual circumstances.